briansworth/dev/_posts/2017-5-20-PowerShell-JSON-And-Config-Files.md

 If you run a lot of code in any environment, or have multiple environment that you manage, configuration files are incredibly useful.

-In the Windows world, it seems that these files are typically created in xml.
-Xml will work, and if you are stuck with PowerShell version 2.0 or earlier, than you may run have to stick with xml.
+In the Windows world, it seems that these files are typically created in eXtensible Markup Language (XML).
+Xml will work, and if you are stuck with PowerShell version 2.0 or earlier, you may run have to stick with xml.

-For those of us living in a more modern world, JSON is the way to go.
-It is much easier to read, in my opinion, and takes up much less space than xml would.
-This makes JSON much simpler and efficient to work with.
+For those of us living in a more modern world, JavaScript Object Notation (JSON) is the way to go.
+It is is a much more human readable format than xml, and it is incredibly lightweight.
+JSON is only increasing in popularity and is simple and easy to work with.

 Example:
 **XML**